Building your first Scenario

 worth noting that while the user terminal, gateway, and satellite were all

-defined using a combination of a PLATFORM_DEFINITION
+defined using a combination of a PLATFORM_DEFINITION entities and

-entities, the PoP can be defined without a PLATFORM_DEFINITON
+NETWORK_NODE entities, the PoP can be defined without a PLATFORM_DEFINITON

 at all.
 This is because the PoP has no wireless interfaces, so connectivity to